minhajah/00-DBA-Lab/Lab-Journal/Lab-001-PGDB01-Setup.md

 ---

-# Reflection
+## Reflection

 This lab established the foundation of my PostgreSQL learning environment.
 Beyond installing PostgreSQL, I gained hands-on experience with Ubuntu Server, Linux command-line administration, package management using APT, and PostgreSQL verification.
-This environment will be be used for future labs covering security, backup and recovery, performance tuning, replication, monitoring, automation, and cloud database technologies.
+This environment will be used for future labs covering security, backup and recovery, performance tuning, replication, monitoring, automation, and cloud database technologies.

 ---

-# Outcome
+## Outcome

 The PostgreSQL lab environment was successfully deployed and verified.
 The server is operational and ready for future exercises involving user management, backup and recovery, security, performance tuning, replication, and automation.

 ---

-# Next Lab
+## Next Lab

 **Lab 002 – PostgreSQL Roles, Users, Databases, and Schemas**

 ---

 **Lab Status:** ✅ Completed
 **Repository:** Enterprise DBA Lab

 ## Verification Checklist